 Power business is one of the core business of Marubeni.
 Marubeni has a significant track record of developing and operating IPPs and IWPPs all over the world.
 As at November 2016, Marubeni is involved in 67 I(W)PPs with 36,433 MW (gross) / 10,928 MW (net), including 13 I(W)PPs with 12,567 MW (gross) / 3,081 MW (net) in the Middle East and Africa region.
 Marubeni has also installed power plants with total gross capacity of more than 100GW globally.

 Based on its accumulated and proven capability in both developing and operating power projects, Marubeni intends to improve contribution to reliable power generation to the State of Qatar.

-QP’s strategy of conducting hydrocarbon exploration and new projects is through Exploration Production sharing Agreements (EPSA) and Development and Production sharing Agreements (DPSA) concluded with the major international oil and gas companies
+QatarEnergy’s strategy of conducting hydrocarbon exploration and new projects is through Exploration Production sharing Agreements (EPSA) and Development and Production sharing Agreements (DPSA) concluded with the major international oil and gas companies.

 JERA Co Inc. (JERA)

 JERA Co., Inc. (JERA) is an energy company with global reach that has strength in the entire energy supply chain, from participation in LNG and other fuel resource projects and fuel procurement, through fuel transportation to power generation.
 Established in 2015 as the equal joint venture of two major Japanese electricity companies, Tokyo Electric Power Company and Chubu Electric Power Company, JERA’s mission is to supply power and energy on a globally competitive basis, by effectively developing and managing its portfolio of energy chain assets and continuously optimizing its business